virtualnobi/MediaFiler/HOWTO-INSTALL.md

 ## Set up the MediaFiler program on your computer

-* Set the LANGUAGE variable to your locale:
+* Set the `LANGUAGE` variable to your locale:
 On Windows 10, enter 'Environment Variable' (German: 'Umgebungsvariable') into the Windows search field.
 The program which comes up has a button 'Evironment Variables', which presents user-specific variables.
 Usually, LANGUAGE is not defined, so you need to press 'New'.
 Enter `LANGUAGE` and the locale you wish to use.
 Currently supported values are `de_DE` and `en_US`.

 * Set the PYTHONPATH variable to include your installation directory:
 Following the same procedure as above, make sure an environment variable PYTHONPATH exists.
 (It should after the installation of Python.)
 This list contains a semicolon-separated list of places where Python code is searched.
 Add the installation directory from above to the end of this list; don't forget to add the semicolon as separator.

 * Pick or create an image directory to keep all your images:
-A good choice on Windows is '/Users/&lt;your-user-name&gt;/Pictures/MediaFiler'.
+A good choice on Windows is `/Users/&lt;your-user-name&gt;/Pictures/MediaFiler`.

 * Create a shortcut for the app:
-In the installation directory, there is an 'App.pyw' file.
+In the installation directory, there is an `App.pyw` file.
 Create a shortcut to this file and move it to your desktop.
-In the properties for this shortcut, change the working directory (German 'Ausführen In:') to the image directory from the previous step.
+In the properties for this shortcut, change the working directory (German `Ausführen In:`) to the image directory from the previous step.

 * Start the shortcut:
 Clicking the shortcut should run the MediaFiler program.
 When started for the first time, it will ask your for the image directory.
 If erverything is working correctly, the directory shown by default is correct, but you can still choose another one.
-Mediafiler will create subdirectories called 'images' (all your images), 'lib' (some configuration files), 'trash' (all media you delete, for easy recovery), and 'import' (the default directory from which media is imported).
+Mediafiler will create subdirectories called `images` (all your images), `lib` (some configuration files), `trash` (all media you delete, for easy recovery), and `import` (the default directory from which media is imported).

 ## Congratulations!
 You're done with the setup.